TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 NOTES
 =====
-Edge locations also work the other way round, uploading your data quickly 5 VPCs in a region allowed, not charged for VPC, since its just a containeer You need to be able to build your own VPC from memory.
+Edge locations also work the other way round, uploading your data quickly 5 VPCs in a region allowed, not charged for VPC, since its just a container You need to be able to build your own VPC from memory.

-What is it?
+### What is it?

 The networking layer of AWS, the Amazon Virtual Private Cloud lets you provision a logically isolated section of the cloud where you have full control over the virtual network and can deploy AWS resources.